 Dairy feeding requires high quality forages such as from seagrasses which have been fed from gathered areas in coastal beaches in the southern Indian subcontinent for generations.
 Pelleted concentrate can be fed in addition to ad lib feeding of forage composed of binder, copra meal:ground yellow corn (30:70), rice bran, crushed oyster shell and salt.
 It is open to conjecture at this point if SSF pre-treatments would serve the purpose of dried, ground seagrass residues from seagrassponics culture.

-Dairy in the Philippines includes feeding harvested Napier grass as valuable long fires of good quality and calls for further investigation of utilization of eco-friendly seagrasses both fresh and estuarine in self-fertilizing fish pond culture in unimproved land and near coastal areas.
-Additionally spp. like duckweed and other lilly can be used in estuarine settings for regenerating or refreshing brackish waters a valuable tool in environmental reclamation.
+Dairy in the Philippines includes feeding harvested Napier grass as valuable long fibres of good quality and calls for further investigation of utilization of eco-friendly seagrasses both fresh and estuarine in self-fertilizing fish pond culture in unimproved land and near coastal areas.
+Additionally spp. like duckweed and other lilly can be used in estuarine settings for regenerating or refreshing brackish waters a valuable tool in environmental remediation.